The Best Ultralight Tents, Tarps and Shelters

 Top Pick for Ease of Use

-Weighing in at 28 ounces without the included stakes, the Big Agnes Fly Creek 2 Platinum is the lightest dedicated-pole, double-wall tent we've ever tested.
-Add the weight of a pair of adjustable trekking poles to the lightest tarps and pyramids in this review, and they weigh as much or more than the Fly Creek 2 Platinum and its three dedicated poles.
-Our tests revealed the Platinum as the quickest to pitch of these shelters, and it earned the highest weather resistance rating as well.
-Poor adaptability and a lack of headroom limit its overall score, but we love it for backpacking, thru-hiking, and bike touring.
+Weighing in at 28 ounces without the included stakes, the Big Agnes Fly Creek 2 Platinum was the lightest dedicated-pole, double-wall tent we had ever tested.
+Updated for 2017, this tent is now the Fly Creek HV2 Platinum, which includes a new hub design, resulting in a 20% volume increase.
+An issue with the older model was the lack of head space, so are encouraged by this update.
+Our tests revealed the Platinum as the quickest shelter to pitch, and it earned the highest weather resistance rating as well.
+We loved it for backpacking, thru-hiking, and bike touring.
 Some users will also like that when you order the Fly Creek, it comes with everything you need.
 You don't need to debate over modular components or purchase stakes or guy lines separately.

 Easy to set-up

 Clips separate the inner and outer tents

 Read full review: Big Agnes Fly Creek HV2 Platinum